zengm-games/json-web-streams/README.md

 support JSON Lines, NDJSON, json-seq, or just multiple JSON objects, with an option

 - support all these https://en.wikipedia.org/wiki/JSON_streaming#Approaches
-- remove check for seenRootObject and ignore delimeter, whatever it is. whitespace already automatically gets ignored
-- option multi: true enables all of these
 - add to options and output docs
 - is multi the best name for the option? which spec is most common, could call it that?